Release Process¶

 For example:

 - Perform a final trim (the full git log can be lengthy).
-Remove commits from this log related to the following:
+Remove commits from this log related to the following:- Commits related to minor bugs/refactors

 - (auto removed) Commits related to nonfunctional things such as style